 That’s why I created Coaching with Gabriella.
 To give you support and guidance to:

 Even as an adorable and overly conscientious 8-year-old, I would often find myself guiding friends, mentoring peers, and helping people get along (as adorable and overly conscientious 8-year-olds tend to do).
-At Brandeis University, I created an interdisciplinary course of study for myself in Theatre for Social Change and ran a three-month workshop addressing interpersonal conflict.
+Years later, at Brandeis University, I created an interdisciplinary course of study for myself in Theatre for Social Change and ran a three-month workshop addressing interpersonal conflict.

 Following graduation and a challenging 10 months in Jerusalem, I was ready for life beyond “keeping it together” and began feverishly working on my health, spirituality, and professional life.
 I continued my pursuit of social change with an 8-month fellowship in social justice and identity, and trained as a facilitator in Theatre of the Oppressed.

 During this wonderfully vibrant time, the ah-ha moment that I needed to create Coaching with Gabriella hit me like a ton of bricks (in the form of a very special conversation with my best friend).
 I committed myself wholeheartedly and became a CTA Certified Life Coach, training with Laurie Cameron (master life coach), Jenny Shih (business coach), and Becca Tracey (business whip-into-shape-r) to make it happen.